-Once you have identified a suitable antenna mounting site, according to the guidelines provided in Step 2 on page 4, follow these steps to drill the mounting holes and cable access hole to prepare the site for installation.
+Once you have identified a suitable antenna mounting site, according to the guidelines provided in "Plan the Antenna Installation" on page 4, follow these steps to prepare the site for installation.

 a.
 Unfold the antenna mounting template (supplied in the Customer Welcome Kit) and place it onto the mounting surface.
-Make sure the "FWD" (forward) arrow points toward the bow and is parallel to the vessel's centerline (see Figure 12).
+Make sure the "FWD" (forward) arrow points toward the bow and is parallel to the vessel's centerline (see Figure 11).